Transcripts and Diplomas

 DePauw University uses the Parchment Exchange document ordering and delivery service.
-Parchment Exchange offers the highest available level of security and efficiency for transcript ordering and delivery.
+Parchment Exchange offers the highest available level of security and efficiency for ordering and delivering.
 Using this system, you may:

 - send official electronic transcripts anywhere in the world in secure Certified PDF (cPDF) format.

 - mail an official paper copy of your transcript via the US Postal Service or express FEDEX.

 - attach additional electronic documents (e.g. a resume, portfolio, or graduate school application) to transcript

 - receive real-time updates via email or text messages regarding status of and activity related to your transcript or other documents

 - order a replacement copy of your diploma delivered by FEDEX